nayajueun/stock-valuation-engine/README.md

 - **Stock Analysis**: Identifies and lists the \( n \) most undervalued stocks by evaluating their financial health and stock valuation, facilitating a comparative analysis across different sectors and markets.
 - **Customizable Filters**: Allows users to refine their search by applying filters based on country, sector, and market capitalization range, tailoring the analysis to specific investment interests or strategies.
 - **Yearly Updates**: Automatically fetches updated financial data for any publicly traded company listed on Yahoo Finance, ensuring the analysis is based on the most recent information.
-- **Performance Tester (In Progress)**: Currently under development, this feature will test the performance of the valuation model by simulating the returns of buying and selling the identified stocks on a regular interval over the past three years.
-This simulation aims to project potential investment outcomes based on historical data.

 These features are designed to provide a robust toolset for investors looking to maximize their investment returns by targeting stocks that are likely to be undervalued.